 I am a maker and creator of items people can touch, wear and love.
 Iím an accomplished, professional artist.
 What does that mean?
 It means my work has been featured in numerous books, magazines, publications, and exhibits; people buy my stuff.
 I have been a maker most of my adult life.

 I also love to design and create artisan jewelry.

 What is "artisan"?
 It's the love and passion of designing and handcrafting each piece individually.
 Of combining shapes and colors; making jewelry artistically unique and pleasing to the eye and soul.
 It should enhance your mood, be inspirational, and above all make you happy.
 It's the state or quality associated with being an artist.

 I also work with leather tooling, stone, slate, gourds, natural materials, stained, fused and lampwork glass.
-View my other works of art.

-My first art work was done on the walls of my home with crayons, pencils or my mom's lipstick.
+My first art work was done on the walls of my home with crayons, pencils or even my mom's lipstick.
 By the time I was in the 3rd grade my art work adorned the bulletin board in front the principal's office, and that's how it began.

 ABOUT THE JEWELRY

 All jewelry is individually designed and handcrafted in my studio.
 I use sterling and fine silver, various metals, semi-precious and lab-grown gems, natural stones, lampwork focal beads, dichroic glass, leather, and a variety of fine materials from around the world.